 Some celebrities have successfully made the transition from singer to actor or reality star to clothing designer, but not all stars have been able to start new careers.
 For these celebrities, what might have initially seemed like a good side job ended up being a major career fail.
 For some, it nearly ended their careers.

 Some singers have successfully transitioned into the acting world — including Jennifer Hudson, Justin Timberlake and Mandy Moore — but Britney Spears is not one of them.
-Spears' 2002 cheesy road trip movie "Crossroads" was panned by critics, and currently has an abysmal 14 percent rating on movie review site Rotten Tomatoes.
-"Britney Spears' feature debut is curiously low-key and even sad," Roger Ebert wrote in his review for The Chicago Sun-Times.
+Spears’ 2002 cheesy road trip movie “Crossroads” was panned by critics and currently has an abysmal 14% rating on movie review site Rotten Tomatoes.
+“Britney Spears’ feature debut is curiously low-key and even sad,” Roger Ebert wrote in his review for The Chicago Sun-Times.

 Spears never returned to acting, but she went on to release seven more albums after the movie tanked.
-She's currently performing in Las Vegas, though her residency will end in December.
+Spears has been on an indefinite work hiatus since January 2019.

-Several successful country stars have transitioned into other genres of music — Carrie Underwood and Taylor Swift are both veritable pop stars — but Garth Brooks was not as successful when he tried to change not only genres, but also identities with the introduction of his Aussie rock star alter ego Chris Gaines.
+Several country stars have transitioned into other genres of music — Taylor Swift has found a lot of success doing it — but Garth Brooks was not as successful when he tried to change not only genres but also identities with the introduction of his Aussie rock star alter ego, Chris Gaines.
 Brooks only released one album as Gaines, but it is considered one of the biggest album flops of all time.
-Entertainment Weekly said the album's debut in 1999 "pretty much ended the career of one of music's top-selling acts."
+Entertainment Weekly said the album’s debut in 1999 “pretty much ended the career of one of music’s top-selling acts.”

-And that's true to some extent.
-After releasing "The Scarecrow" in 2001, Brooks didn't release a new album again until 2013.
-However, his career is on the upswing again: Brooks is currently on tour, and received the Entertainer of the Year Award at the 2016 CMAs.
+And that’s true to some extent.
+After releasing “The Scarecrow” in 2001, Brooks didn’t release a new album again until 2013.
+However, his career is on the upswing again: Brooks is currently on tour and received iHeart Radio’s inaugural artist of the decade award in 2019.